bodrick/awesome/TOPICS.md

 ## public

 *   [OctopusDeploy/PowerShell-IIS-Examples](https://github.com/OctopusDeploy/PowerShell-IIS-Examples) - Examples showing how to do everything with IIS and PowerShell
-*   [OctopusDeploy/Library](https://github.com/OctopusDeploy/Library) - A repository of step templates and other community-contributed extensions to Octopus Deploy
+*   [OctopusDeploy/Library](https://github.com/OctopusDeploy/Library) - | Public |  A repository of step templates and other community-contributed extensions to Octopus Deploy
 *   [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs

 ## etcd